At Bishop’s Waltham Junior School the health, safety and well-being of every child is our top priority.

 Full Governing Body

-Louise Neale Susan Perry Mrs. Fiona McIntyre Standing Orders - Click here
+Louise Neale Sue Perry Mrs. Fiona McIntyre Standing Orders - Click here

 Resources Robin Shepherd Nigel Hyde